• Skip to main content

 natural way to lower blood pressure

 In the Black community, high blood pressure (HBP), also known as hypertension, is a common health condition to say the least.
 In fact, more than 40 percent of African Americans have HBP, according to the American Heart Association.
 Whether it’s a close relative or friend, if you’re Black, there’s a good chance that you know someone with HBP.
-Unfortunately, it’s considered the norm, but it doesn’t have to be that way at all.
+Unfortunately, it’s considered the norm, but it doesn’t have to be that way.

 RELATED: 5 Amazing Foods That Lower High Blood Pressure